 While the main goal of Limelight is to enable emerging professional to lead rewarding and rich careers, a direct benefit to the business is that our emerging professionals are more passionate, driven and engaged in our clients’ projects and the communities in which we operate.
 Management fully supports this initiative as the feedback sessions with senior leadership has opened their eyes to new ways of thinking, new ideas and the voice of the future thought-leaders of our company and within the wider industry.

-Penelope (Penny) Nugent is a civil engineer from Aurecon’s Infrastructure team based in Brisbane – and she is also the Global Chair of Limelight.
+Rebecca Ilunga is a civil engineer from Aurecon’s Water unit based in Cape Town – and she is also the Global Chair of Limelight.
+Rebecca is currently completing her Master's degree in Water and Environmental Management with Loughborough University.

-“As the Global Chair, I support the local Limelight committees in each region where we operate globally.
-We discuss big ideas to improve the experience of emerging professionals and our clients, as well as inspire and support each other through global initiatives,” says Penny.
+“As the Global Chair, I support the local Limelight committees in the regions where we operate.
+We create a community where we can discuss big ideas to improve the experience of emerging professionals and our clients, as well as inspire and support each other through global initiatives,” Rebecca says.

-“Limelight is actively championed by Aurecon’s Leadership team, and provides a network for the senior leaders to engage further with emerging professionals.
-It is a great platform to have your voice heard across the organisation,” she said.
+“Limelight is actively championed by Aurecon’s leadership team and provides a platform for senior leaders to engage further with emerging professionals.
+The initiative offers a great opportunity to get involved and to have your voice heard across the organisation.”